Collage of three D.C. plates.

 1953-54 Registration Numbers

-However, 239,985 passenger registration combinations were apparently not quite enough to get through the two-year life of this base.
+However, 230,985 passenger registration combinations were apparently not quite enough to get through the two-year life of this base.
 Therefore, a short run of plates with two-letter prefixes was introduced, presumably towards the end of the 1954-55 registration year.
 Numbers in this series began at number AA-1 and progressed to AA-999, then began at AB-1 and proceeded sequentially.
-The highest verified number is AB-334.
+The plate with the highest verified number, AB-334, is shown above.

 1955 Passenger plate no. AA-74-09